There are multiple ways to stay safe and survive your gluten-free summer cookout!

 *Should I just stay home?

-There are many ways to deal with eating outside of your home.
+There are many ways to have success with eating outside of your home.

 Attending a BBQ?